How the Organic Acids Test might help turn things around!

 DID I SEE A CLUE AS TO WHY I WAS SO DEEPLY TIRED WHEN DETOXING HIGH COPPER?
 YUP.

 Yes!
 One of the first things that stood out to me in my OAT results was under Energy Production (Citric Acid Cycle).
-I clearly had a big problem there, and I think the high copper caused it or made what I had much worse!!
+I clearly had a big problem there, and I think the high copper, then the detoxing, either caused it or made what I had much worse!!

 The Citric Acid Cycle (also called the Krebs Cycle because of the man who identified it) is the way your body generates its energy via a series of important chemical reactions.
 It’s all derived from the carbohydrates, fats and proteins that you consume. https://en.wikipedia.org/wiki/Citric_acid_cycle